bofhgr/TM-Target-Profile-for-SC-by-qp/README.md

 *****************************************************************************************************************
 Known Issues:
 *****************************************************************************************************************
-- You need to keep ESP turned off when flying, this way it will only engage when firing at a target.
 - Various controls like analog view zoom are broken in current PTU builds.
 - Star Citizen might not load correctly the deadzones from qp.xml.
 Make sure your in-game deadzones are all at 0 value and all curves for all axis are set to 1.0.
 This is not the default for the game, you need to ensure it is applied until CIG fixes their controller support.